-A History of User Experience-Based Google Algorithm Updates
+Google Algorithms And Updates Focusing On User Experience: A Timeline

 BERT (2019)

-Following on from RankBrain, this neural network-based method for natural language processing allowed Google to better understand conversational queries.
+Following RankBrain, this neural network-based method for natural language processing allowed Google to understand conversational queries better.

-BERT allows users to more easily find useful and accurate information.
+BERT allows users to find valuable and accurate information more easily.

-According to Google, this represented the biggest leap forward in the past five years and one of the greatest in the history of search.
+According to Google, this represented the most significant leap forward in the past five years and one of the greatest in search history.

-The focus: Improving the understanding of consumer intent through conversational type search themes.
+The focus: improving the understanding of consumer intent through conversational type search themes.

-- Increase the depth and specifics of content.
+- Increase the depth and specifics of the content.

-- Work more with longtail queries and phrases using more than three words.
+- Work more with long-tail queries and phrases using more than three words.

-- Ensure that content addresses the users’ question or query and is optimized correctly.
+- Ensure that content addresses the users’ questions or queries and is optimized correctly.

 - Focus on writing for humans clearly and concisely so that it is easy to understand.